reyk/hpack/README.md

    single `.c` and `.h` file.
-As a design decision, I decided to be extra careful with input and output buffers: avoiding to use dangerous pointer arithmetics, using allocated (heap) data instead of stack buffers, depending extra features of OpenBSD's "otto" malloc(3).
+As a design decision, I decided to be extra careful with input and output buffers: avoiding to use dangerous pointer arithmetics, using allocated (heap) data instead of stack buffers, depending on extra features of OpenBSD's "otto" malloc(3).

 2. What is the purpose of this HPACK code?